-Ecological Land Classification mapping from 2003 and 2017 was also downloaded from Toronto and Region Conservation Authority's open data portal and used to supplement data gaps within the Ontario Line Study Area.
-Ecological Land Classification is the provincially-accepted standard for classifying vegetation communities in Ontario.
+Ecological Land Classification mapping from 2003 and 2017 was also downloaded from Toronto and Region Conservation Authority's open data portal and used to supplement data gaps.
+Ecological Land Classification is the provincially accepted standard for classifying vegetation communities in Ontario.
 This protocol uses a series of six nested levels (Site Region, System, Community Class, Community Series, Ecosite and Vegetation Type) to describe the ecological form and function of a vegetation community in a spatial context, from largest to smallest scale.
+Ecological Land

-It should be noted that Toronto and Region Conservation Authority's Ecological Land Classification mapping was not available for the Corktown Station Study Area given that Ecological Land Classification is generally applied to natural or naturalized areas that are defined as naturally vegetated areas that are greater than 0.5 ha in size and do not include mowed lawns, manicured municipal parks or streetscapes.
+Classification was generally limited to natural or naturalized areas that are defined as naturally vegetated areas that are greater than 0.50 hectares in size and do not include mowed lawns, manicured municipal parks or streetscapes.
+Figures showing Ecological Land Classification data include a combination of data sources and differentiate between source materials and primary data collection, as applicable to the Lower Don Bridge and Don Yard Study Area Study Area, as follows: